Sachin Tendulkar: 2001–02: Mike Denness incident, Australia test series, and breaking Bradman's record

 In the 2002 series in the West Indies, Tendulkar started well, scoring 79 in the first Test.
-In the second Test at Port of Spain, Sachin Tendulkar scored 117 in the first innings, his 29th Test century in his 93rd Test match, to equal Sir Donald Bradman's record of 29 Test hundreds.
+In the second Test at Port of Spain, Sachin Tendulkar scored 117 in the first innings, his 29th Test century in his 93rd Test match, to equal Donald Bradman's record of 29 Test hundreds.
 He was gifted a Ferrari 360 Modena by Fiat through Michael Schumacher for achieving this feat.

-Decline phase of career

-Then, in a hitherto unprecedented sequence, he scored 0, 0, 8 and 0 in the next four innings.
+Then, in an unprecedented sequence, he scored just 0, 0, 8, and 0 in the next four innings.
 He returned to form in the last Test scoring 41 and 86, one half century.
 However, India lost the series.

-In this period, in the third Test match against England in August 2002, Sachin scored his 30th Test century to surpass Bradman's haul, in his 99th Test match.
+Tendulkar had a successful series in England in 2002, scoring 401 runs in 6 innings at an average of 66.83.
+In the third Test match of this series in August 2002 at Headingley, Leeds, Tendulkar scored his 30th Test century (193) to surpass Bradman's haul, in his 99th Test match.
+India won this test match and the 4-match series ended up drawn 1-1.

-2003 Cricket World Cup
+2003: Cricket World Cup

 Tendulkar made 673 runs in 11 matches in the 2003 Cricket World Cup, helping India reach the final.
-While Australia retained the trophy that they had won in 1999, Tendulkar was given the Man of the Tournament award.
+While Australia won, Tendulkar was given the Man of the Tournament award.

 He continued to score heavily in ODI cricket that year, with two hundreds in a tri-series involving New Zealand and Australia.
-As a part-time bowler, he dismissed an exhausted centurion, Matthew Hayden in the tri-series final.
+As a part-time bowler, he dismissed an exhausted centurion, Matthew Hayden, in the tri-series final.